dinoDanic/diny/README.md

 - 🔄 Interactive workflow with multiple options
 - 🧠 Smart regeneration that learns from previous attempts
 - ✍️ Custom feedback system for precise message refinement
+- 🧷 Save to file (stash the generated message for later)
+- 📝 Draft mode (prepare a commit message without committing)
+- ✏️ Edit in your editor before committing
 - 📊 Timeline analysis of commit history and message patterns